morganherlocker/openvoxelmap/README.md

 Work in progress implementation of https://gist.github.com/morganherlocker/dab817600918f7e32407

 The general idea is to create a walkable voxel openstreetmap world at ~1 meter resolution.
-I have

 #running